ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 4. ##### Left and right Images

-Each line in the csv file contains additonaly a left and right camera image.
-I used this files to additionaly increase my trainig size.
+Each line in the csv file contains a left and right camera image.
+I used this files to additionally increase my training size.
-For left images the stering angle is increased by 0.25 for right images the angle is decreased by the same factor.
+For left images the steering angle is increased by 0.25 for right images the angle is decreased by the same factor.

 ```python
                 # if the loaded image is a left carmera image increase angle by 0.25